-With a new 5-year strategic plan focused on transforming students, knowledge and the region through a commitment to health and wellness, vibrant communities and global connections, UNC Greensboro is poised to take giant steps forward, emerge as one of the state's strongest, most productive institutions, and meet the needs of students and communities for years to come
+Our 5-year strategic plan focuses on taking "Giant Steps" anchored by transformation - student transformation, knowledge transformation and regional transformation.
+This is accomplished through the university's commitment to health and wellness, vibrant communities, and global connections.
+As a result, UNC Greensboro is poised to emerge as one of the state's strongest and most productive institutions, as well as meet the needs of students and communities for years to come.